transferzero/api-documentation/_docs/example-collections.md

 if (apiClient.validateWebhookRequest(webhookUrl, webhookBody, webhookHeaders)) {
     Webhook webhook = apiClient.parseResponseString(webhookBody, Webhook.class);
+    if (webhook.getEvent().startsWith("payin_method")) {
+        PayinMethodWebhook payinMethodWebhook = apiClient.parseResponseString(webhookBody, PayinMethodWebhook.class);
+        String externalId = payinMethodWebhook.getObject().getExternalId();

+        if (webhook.getEvent().equals("payin_method.paid_in") {
+          // handle user has sent in the funds event
+        } else if (webhook.getEvent().equals("payin_method.pending") {
+          // handle provider has been notified of the payment request and the customer needs to fulfill the payment request.
+        } else if (webhook.getEvent().equals("payin_method.processing") {
+          / /handle collection was recorded but waiting full confirmation of receipt..
+        } else if (webhook.getEvent().equals("payin_method.error")  {
+          // handle collection attempt has failed.
+        } else if (webhook.getEvent().equals("payin_method.refunded") {
+          // handle collection was refunded successfully.
+        } else if (webhook.getEvent().equals("payin_method.canceled") {
+          // handle collection succeeded but the transaction was cancelled waiting for refund to sender.
+        } else if (webhook.getEvent().equals("payin_method.mispaid") {
+          // handle collection succeeded but with the wrong amount.
+        } else if (webhook.getEvent().equals("payin_method.incomplete") {
+          // handle missing details need to be provided by the customer/MTO.
+        } else if (webhook.getEvent().equals("payin_method.exception")  {
+          // handle collection succeeded but a new payin was initiated.
+        }
-    if (webhook.getEvent().startsWith("transaction")) {
+    } else if (webhook.getEvent().startsWith("transaction")) {
         TransactionWebhook transactionWebhook = apiClient.parseResponseString(webhookBody, TransactionWebhook.class);
         UUID transactionId = transactionWebhook.getObject().getId();
         String externalId = transactionWebhook.getObject().getExternalId();
         if (webhook.getEvent().equals("transaction.paid")) {
-            // handle user has sent in the funds event } else if (webhook.getEvent().equals("transaction.refunded")) {
+        // handle user has sent in the funds event
+        } else if (webhook.getEvent().equals("transaction.refunded")) {
         // handle transaction has finished processing and the funds are in the internal balance } else if (webhook.getEvent().equals("transaction.refunded")) {
         // handle transaction has not been funded by the customer event }
     } else if (webhook.getEvent().startsWith("sender")) {
-        SenderWebhook senderWebhook = apiClient.parseResponseString(webhookBody, SenderWebhook.class);
         // handle sender webhooks
     }
 }